amanjain1397/CF_significances/README.md

 This is the pythonic implementation of Collaborative Filtering process which is based on significances of both users and items.
 The original paper referenced can be found [here](https://dl.acm.org/doi/10.1016/j.ins.2011.09.014).

+This is purely an academic project which pertains to the Machine Learning course being taught at my university.

 ### Data

 For this project the **MovieLens 1M** dataset has been used, which can be found [here](https://grouplens.org/datasets/movielens/1m/).
 You can extract the zip file and put the *ratings.dat* file in the **./input/** folder.